mavlink/MAVSDK-docs/en/cpp/api_changes.md

 > **Note** For enums, there is also a [script](https://github.com/mavlink/MAVSDK/blob/v0.25.0/tools/rename-enums-to-camelcase.sh) that you can run to fix them in one batch.

-  The reasoning behind this change is to avoid clashse with macros.
+  The reasoning behind this change is to avoid clashes with macros.
 For instance we had conflicts with `ERROR` or `SOCKET_ERROR` on Windows ([issue](https://github.com/mavlink/MAVSDK/issues/953)).

 - Printing of enums is easier: